Faith without action can remain abstract.

 Practical Tip:

+Start small.
+One prayer, one act of virtue, one reflection each day.
 Gradually, your Plan of Life grows naturally, becoming a living rhythm of holiness rather than a rigid schedule.
+Remember: The goal isn’t perfection.
+It’s consistency, growth, and surrender to God’s will.